fridrichmrtn/zerowaste-topic-models/doc/preliminary_analysis/textual_report.md

 ![](textual_report_files/figure-gfm/gram_bars-3.png)<!-- -->

-In the left plot, we see that the most common uni-gram is the `#zerowaste` token, followed by a couple of tokens related to common sentence composition.
+In the first plot, we see that the most common uni-gram is the `#zerowaste` token, followed by a couple of tokens related to common sentence composition.
 The bi-gram plot shows a similar story; however, we see the locality aspect represented by `#unitedkingdom_#zerowaste`,